charlottecrevier/cloud-optimized-geospatial/docs/pystac-into-xarray.md

 # Additional Libraries

-The following examples focus on loading COG data into xarray object backed by Dask for efficient in memory reading and processing.
+The following examples focus on loading COG data into xarray object backed by Dask for efficient in-memory reading and processing.

 !!! info
     [Xarray] is build on NumPy and Pandas, adding capabilities for labeled and multi-dimensional arrays (e.g., climate data, satellite images).
 It extends NumPy arrays by attaching metadata (coordinates, labels), making it easier to work with data dimensions like time, latitude, longitude, and other variables.